 You’ll love all of its crunchy stalks, and when someone adds a little ranch-style dip to it, the happiness level goes off the charts.
 If you’re not into mushrooms or any other ingredient that could serve as an easy swap for your boring old vegetables, we’ve got celery!
 It’ll add some new life and color to your pasta dishes with just a few minutes tossed in boiling water!

 You can’t miss it since this squash will be three times as high as a mushroom.
-A versatile veggie, these babies can be baked to go well with pasta, roasted in olive oil and tossed with Italian seasoning for a meatless meal or braided for vegetarian hushpuppies; the options are endless.
+A versatile veggie, these babies can be baked to go well with pasta, roasted in olive oil, and tossed with Italian seasoning for a meatless meal or braided for vegetarian hushpuppies; the options are endless.
 If you don’t eat them fresh right out of the garden, don’t worry– there’s plenty of time to grow them into their gigantic shape!

 Zucchini is perfect for recipes where you might have used mushrooms in the past.
 They’re hearty and earthy, with a rich flavor that goes well with your favorite pasta or lasagna recipe.
-These vegetables are versatile and taste great roasted alongside portobello mushrooms as well!
+These vegetables are versatile and taste greatly roasted alongside portobello mushrooms as well!

 When you’re planning for a dinner party but realize you don’t have any mushrooms to use, try swapping out the onions instead.
 Their more mild texture blends well with most meals and will save you from despair in your time of need!

-Onions are nontoxic and easy to cook with.
+Onions are non-toxic and easy to cook with.
 They’ll give you that intense flavor in less than ten minutes!

 Folks, get ready for spinach- the next superfood.
 According to a study in the Journal of Food Science, you can substitute this green yumminess for mushrooms and still have just as many benefits- without taking any away!
-Spinach is packed with vitamin A, iron and chlorophyll (like leaves!) making it your new go-to side dish.
+Spinach is packed with vitamin A, iron, and chlorophyll (like leaves!) making it your new go-to side dish.